- A timeless look crafted for bluesy tone, projection, playability, and aesthetic beauty

 Maple Wood Body

-Maple is a hardwood commonly used as the back and sides of Epiphone guitars with a more oversized body style.
-Maple has an excellent projection, making it an ideal tonewood to use if you want your acoustic guitar to cut through a busy mix of drums and electric guitars.
+Maple is a hardwood commonly used as the back and sides of Epiphone acoustic guitars with a more oversized body style.
+Maple has an excellent projection, making it an ideal tonewood for your acoustic guitar to cut through a busy mix of drums and electric guitars.

 Ovangkol Wood Body